Simple and Optimal Sublinear Algorithms for Mean Estimation: Mean Estimation via Order Statistics

 Nevertheless, these scores yield an improved running time by arbitrarily partitioning the estimates into $\sqrt{|P|}$ groups, finding a good estimate in every group via the truncated sum statistic each in time $|P|\cdot d$, for a total running time of $|P|^{3/2}\cdot d$, and then selecting the best estimate via another truncated sum statistic on all estimates returned by the groups in time $|P|$.
 The final algorithm consists of applying this idea recursively.

 To prove that \textsc{MinSumSelect} outputs a good solution, we require a parameterized notion of a successful empirical mean.
 We say that a mean $\mu_j$ is $\gamma$-good, if $\|\mu_j-\mu\|\leq \gamma\sqrt{\frac{\varepsilon\OPT}{n}}$.
 A straightforward application of the Chernoff bound guarantees us that all but a very small fraction of the points are $\gamma$-good.
+Assuming this, the following lemma determines the quality of the computed solution.